odzyoba4/OdieEngine/README.md

 The key input recognition system was designed to limit how much testing is done per frame for key presses.
 I used the command pattern to create a centralized key event manager, which was defined by a single key and an event (Pressed, Released, Held Down).
 This manager was responsible for registering Inputables (a sub-class of the GameObject) to Single Key Event Managers, which were responsible for detecting events for a unique key. <br>
 ![OdieKey](/images/KeyInput.png)

-This way, while there is more registration done, the process to detect a key only happens once per frame, no matter how many object need to know about the key event.
+This way, while there is more registration done, the process to detect a key only happens once per frame, no matter how many objects need to know about the key event.
 Here is the detection that happens for a SingleKeyEventManager, after which it calls back all the necessary Inputable objects to inform them of a key event:

 ```C++